 Jennifer Paul - Academic Director; Director, Nonprofit Executive Programs, Center for Nonprofit Management, Kellogg School of Management

-Nicholas A. Pearce - Academic Director; Clinical Assistant Professor of Management & Organizations
+Nicholas A. Pearce - Academic Director; Clinical Associate Professor of Management & Organizations

 Lisa A Fortini-Campbell - Adjunct Professor of Executive Education